 Today’s author interview is with Steven Deighan, author of Submit Horror, Feels Like Stephen King, and The Party.
-You can find my review of his works here.
+My review of his works.

 You can use this affiliate link to find a copy of Submit Horror for yourself: Submit Horror

 Is writing your full time job?
 Do you also consider it a passion?

 Deighan: No, it’s not, and yes, it is.
 It’s what I like to call “a professional hobby”.
 Only, it feels like more than a hobby, y’know?
 If I can elaborate… It’s a thought-system that’s constantly running; can often end up in overtime, and if life allows, ends up being extra on the weekends!

 Amanja: I totally understand that, I feel the same way about my blog.
 It’d be nice to make it the full time job at some point though!

 What is your schedule for writing like?
 How much time does it take to write say 1 short story?

 D: My schedule, since it’s not the defining of me in a supportive capacity, is flexible.
 That means I can commit several hours/days or even just one.
 But I do try to take Stephen King’s advice and clock out after at least 1k words per day.
 One short story, on average, could be completed in a few days.
 A couple of times it’s been done in a single sitting (about 5k words)!
 If you know what’s coming, all the better.
 But I’ve got stuff sitting there from months ago!
 They’ll finish themselves when they’re ready, I tell myself.
 I give priority when/where I can.